-Pokémon Go is bringing back Latios and Latias, known formerly as the Eon Duo, for one weekend only.
-From 1 PM PST January 24 through 27, 2020, you'll have another chance to catch this Legendary pair.
+Pokémon Go is bringing back Latios and Latias for a special four day weekend.
+Beginning at 10 AM local time, Friday June 12, 2020, you'll have another chance to catch this Legendary pair.

 What are Latios and Latias?

-Latios and Latias are Legendary Pokemon from the Hoenn region, making them Generation 3 Pokemon.
-These Dragon/Psychic creatures have shown up in several episodes of the show and movies, almost always together, and are rare among Legendary Pokémon in that they have a gender.
+Latias and Latios, also known as the Eon Duo are Legendary Pokemon from the Gen III Hoenn region.
+These Dragon and Psychic types have shown up in several episodes of the show and movies, almost always together, and are rare among Legendary Pokémon in that they have a gender.
 Latios are always male and Latias are always female.
 They are often referred to as twins, but in Pokémon Go, you will be battling them separately, like any other Raid.

 What are the best Counters?

-Another Legendary Pokémon, Palkia, has really high stats but not the best moves.
-Still, its niche is fighting other Dragon-types, so it will work well in these Raids.
+Another Legendary Pokémon, Palkia, has really high stats but not the best moves and it hasn't seen great availability, making it costly to power up.
+It is a Water and Dragon type, meaning it brings no useful resistances to this Raid and remains weak against Dragon and Fairy.
+Still, its niche is fighting other Dragon-types, so it will work well against Latias and Latios if you have it.
 You'll want your Palkia to know Dragon Tail and Draco Meteor, but in a pinch, Outrage can work as well.

-Seeing as the best counters include two Legendary Pokémon and two pseudo-Legendary Pokémon, you might not have a full team of those four.
-Fortunately, there are plenty of other good Pokémon to bring to these Raids.
+Seeing as the best counters include multiple Legendary and pseudo-Legendary Pokémon, you might not have a full team of the best already powered up.
+Fortunately, there are plenty of other Pokémon that make good back ups:

 - Weavile with Ice Shard and Avalanche